RohanRks23/RohanRks23/README.md

 - Customise existing Frappe apps to suit business needs
 - Create a Custom Frappe app for business needs
 - Develop dynamic dashboards and visualisations using Frappe Insights, Workspace, Dashboards, Charts, and Number Cards like PowerBI.
-- Design RESTful APIs for cross-platform communication
+- Design and implement RESTful APIs to enable seamless data integration across platforms.
 - Guide junior developers and lead cross-functional teams
 - Maintain performance, scalability, and uptime of deployed systems